Fat Brain Toys: UX, Visual Design & Front-End Overhaul

 Front-End Execution with Responsive Precision

-• Optimized for speed and performance
+• Hand-coded HTML/CSS/JS for performance

-• Iterated designs based on stakeholder feedback
+• Iterated designs based on cross-team feedback

 A side-by-side comparison of the checkout experience across desktop, tablet, and mobile, showcasing a consistent, user-friendly design optimized for conversion on all devices.